 - Behaviors: We measure how the behaviors each candidate exhibits within their role align with the behaviors you’re looking to bring to your team through the specific role.

 The first part of the test helps you build a strong foundation by measuring the alignment of values between your organization and your candidates.
-The last two parts help you determine and evaluate the behaviors and activities that will round out your team and its current culture into a more diverse and innovative group.
+The last part helps you determine and evaluate the behaviors that will round out your team and its current culture into a more diverse and innovative group.

 We then give each candidate the same lists of words (without showing them your scoring) and ask them to select the 10 words from each category that most apply to them.
 Once candidates submit their selection, they are automatically scored based on the ratings you provided.
 Then you can see how well candidates align with your organization.